Financial Samurai

 Here’s a variation using the different income levels by age required to be in the top one percent as reported by Professors Guvenen, Kaplan, and Song and adjusted for inflation since their 2013 report.

-It’s unreasonable for a 25 year old or 30 year old to make $470,000.
-Therefore, it’s good to look at income levels for each age group.
+It's unreasonable for a 25 year old or 30 year old to make a top one percent income.
+Therefore, it's good to look at income levels for each age group.
 The methodology below is a more precise.
 Wealth is correlated with age.

 Top one percent net worth by age 2021